Stories in this arc:

 “Don’t insult my intelligence!”
 Irina spat.
 “I have seen the evidence.
 I have seen evidence of exactly what you are and exactly what you have done.”
 She snorted with disgust.
 “You make me sick.
 By all rights, you shouldn’t be wearing that uniform, and you most certainly shouldn’t be wearing that rank!”

 But O’Neill slowly shook his head.
-“Irichka…” he said softly.
+“Irochka…” he said softly.
 “Who told you all this?”
-He smiled gently.
+His smile was just a touch less patronising than his voice had been.
 “Someone has been playing tricks on you, don’t you see that?
 That’s a very cruel thing to do to you, especially now, when you’re in this condition.”

 “My ‘condition’ doesn’t have anything to do with it,” Irina snorted.
 “I may be pregnant because I’ve been a fool, but I’m not a fool just because I’m pregnant!”